Looking for a place to rent for yourself or with your friends and family may be one of the toughest things in Australia right now.

 In Australia, there is a big difference between renting a unit or a house.
 A unit is usually available for a minimum of 6 months lease while a home requires a whole year at least.

 If you just want to find out if the area will work for you or you just don’t have 6 months, then consider renting a room in a flat that another person owns or rents.
 Room for rent or room sharing.

 Hot properties have a long list of people who also want to inspect the place.
 Make sure you know exactly what you need to look at during this time.
 It will also help you inspect multiple houses objectively without having to go back and forth a property.
-Here are some of the essential things to check on your first visit of the property:
+Here are some of the essential things to check on your first visit to the property: